ericom-gideon/docs/docs/apps/dns_management_for_rails_apps.md

 _CNAME_

 You can add as many CNAMEs as you want.
+We do support wildcard domains.

 __Name:__ (subdomain URL like 'pop', 'imap' or 'smtpout')